CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/README.md

 ### License Notice

-All files in this repository are covered under a [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/)
+All files in this repository are licensed under a [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/)